cam39porter/thesis/deliverables/project-proposal.md

 > The *raw persistent storage layer* is responsible for storing all of the raw data from the various sources listed above.

 * This layer consists of many physical datasets in a variety of data sources.
 These data sources could include *S3*, *MySQL*, and/or *Mongo*.
 These can be local or cloud hosted.

+* This layer will also store data from the businesses on product/service performance in various markets.
+This data does not have to exist at the offset, but can be incorporated later.
+This could either be included in the unsupervised learning methodology we call weak signal analysis or used to augment it using supervised learning.
+This data helps create the feedback loop that ensures that the system is always improving.

+* Where possible, physical datasets will be dynamically updated with new data from their source.
+This could be done via polling the source or webhooks.

 * This collection of data is an asset on its own.